About The Pitch

 We cracked it open.

-The concept was simple and, at the time, completely untested: record real founders pitching real investors for real money.
+The concept was simple.
+Record real founders pitching real investors for real money.
 No scripts.
-No re-takes.
-No safety nets.
+No retakes.
+No fake TV drama.
 Just the raw, unfiltered reality of what happens when someone asks a stranger to bet on their dream.

 Like Shark Tank except ten times more realistic.”